-The RESOLVE Network is a global association of research, policy and training institutes established in recognition that the factors that contribute to community vulnerability and resilience to violent extremism are contextual, and that efforts to counter violent extremism (CVE) and prevent violent extremism (PVE) will be more effective if tailored to those specific factors.
+The RESOLVE Network is a global consortium of research, policy and training institutes established in recognition that the factors that contribute to community vulnerability and resilience to violent extremism are contextual and that efforts to counter violent extremism (CVE) and prevent violent extremism (PVE) will be more effective if tailored to those specific factors.

 The United States Institute of Peace hosts the RESOLVE Network Secretariat at its headquarters in Washington, DC.
-The Network is primarily supported by the following constituent bodies: Steering Committee, Secretariat, Advisory Council, Research Group.
+The Network is primarily supported by its Steering Committee, Secretariat, Strategic Network Partners, and Honorary Partners.

-- Develop a shared research agenda in response to policymakers’ and practitioners’ needs to address the problem of violent extremism, informed by an understanding of existing knowledge gaps;
+- Facilitate the development of a shared research agenda in response to policymakers’ and practitioners’ needs to address the problem of violent extremism

 - Connect people working on common themes to create a community of practice that will help support local research and link that research to policymakers and practitioners;

-- Support the development of quality, evidence-based local research and program evaluation; and
+- Support the development of quality, evidence-based local research and program evaluation and practice evaluation and;

 - Disseminate analysis and research findings to policymakers and practitioners at all levels, from the local to the international.